Bit-Quill/amazon-timestream-tools/tools/python/liveanalytics_migration_scripts/cardinality/README.md

 - `-h`, `--help`: Show this help message and exit.
 - `--table-name TABLE_NAME`: The Timestream for LiveAnalytics table to determine the cardinality of.
 - `--database-name DATABASE_NAME`: The Timestream for LiveAnalytics database that your table resides in.
 - `--exclude-dimensions EXCLUDE_DIMENSIONS`: Optional.
-A list of dimension names to exclude from the cardinality calculation seprated by commas.
-In a real-world scenario, changing Timestream for LiveAnalytics dimensions to InfluxDB fields when translating Timestream for LiveAnalytics records to line protocol can lower cardinality.
+A list of dimension names to exclude from the cardinality calculation separated by commas.
+In a real-world scenario, changing Timestream for LiveAnalytics dimensions to InfluxDB fields rather than InfluxDB tags when translating Timestream for LiveAnalytics records to line protocol lowers the cardinality.

 ### Basic Usage